jimmyjudas/Trelloello/README.md

 The advantage of these cards being unarchived in a separate list while they're waiting to be "reopened" is that you can make changes to them at any point, for example, if you want to add a checklist item or update the description.

+To stop using a repeating card, either delete the repetition schedule from the card's description or remove the label, before archiving the card as usual.

 #### Snoozing Cards

 To snooze a card, set its Start Date (see limitation [below](#a-note-on-start-dates)) to a date in the future.
 The next time Trelloello runs, it will find any cards with a future start date, move them to a specific "holding" list and add a specific label to them.
 The program will then, on a future run, detect when we are past a card's start date, and "reopen" the card by moving it to the top of the left-most list on the board.